Armoured combat, rapier and cut and thrust, and archery

 Our historical fencing and rapier combat emulates renaissance sword-fighting styles using blunted steel swords and various off-hand defence options.
 Fighters wear adapted modern fencing masks and incorporate protective gear into their period clothing.

-Thamesreach armoured combat practice is on the second and fourth Thursday each month in the Whitechapel area, London, E1.
-Please drop the marshal an email, and we can advise you on where to find us and what you should bring.
+Thamesreach armoured combat practice is currently on hiatus.
+Please drop the marshal an email, and we can advise you on where to find us.

 Kingdom of Drachenwald Marshals page – here you can find the regulations, manuals, forms, and contact info for armoured combat, rapier, archery and equestrian marshals and participants.